KareemMAX/Breaker-Ball/README.md

 # Breaker Ball
  This was a small school project I made (to join a competition in which it turned out to be a scam 😢).
 This **Golden** piece of code was written back in 2016 when I was in 9th grade.
+It was made from scratch without any game engine using OpenGL.

  Please note that I have uploaded this repository without changing any code nor texture.
 All of these findings are in there original form (just added a comment in the Editor).